All Weather Betting System

 When this happens you will see (6ex) or something similar depending on where you are viewing the cards which means the horse is carrying a 6lb penalty, before it has time to be assessed.

-As this will only occur when a horse has won very recently it highlights a horse that has a great chance of winning again.
-Especially on the All Weather.
+As this will only occur when a horse has won very recently it highlights a horse that is in recent winning form and therefore has a good chance of repeating that win, especially on the All Weather.

-Research suggest that the horse has an even better chance of winning again if it won by two lengths or more last time out, which makes sense.
+Research suggests that the horse has an even better chance of winning again if it won by two lengths or more last time out, which makes sense.

 However, the results are different depending on which All Weather courses you look at.

-With not enough racing having taken part at Chelmsford and Newcastle as this is written, there are three courses where you can make a profit, following these good winners that are running again quickly and carrying a penalty.
+There are five courses where you can make a profit following these good winners that are running again quickly and carrying a penalty and these are Chelmsford, Kempton, Lingfield, Newcastle and Wolverhampton.

-So following horses that are carrying a penalty at either Kempton, Lingfield and Wolverhampton, that won by two lengths or more last time out, does statistically show an overall profit.
+So following horses that are carrying a penalty at either Chelmsford, Kempton, Lingfield, Newcastle and Wolverhampton, that won by two lengths or more last time out, does statistically show an overall profit.

 In fact it shows an ROI profit, (Return On Investment), of just over 11%, which means that for every £100 you stake, you would make £11 profit.
-Not an absolute fortune but something you can definitely take to the bank!
+Not an absolute fortune but something you can definitely take to the bank and no one ever complained about small but steady profits.